ng-cdi/onos-reroute-api/README.md

 }
 ```

-Example response (all installed intents with updated status):
+Example response (all installed spp's with updated status):
 ``` json
 {
     "spp":[